Create & Share Your Learning Stories!

 Share your best work with the world & reflect on the experience.

 Create & Curate Your Channel

 Your laptop in a quiet room at home is a digital studio for connecting with your learning community.
-You've got everything you need to create engaging visual stories for your audience, including messages, lessons, presentations and documentaries.
+You've got everything you need to create engaging written, spoken and visual stories for your audience, including messages, lessons, presentations and documentaries.
 Record yourself with iMovie and add stills, clips, narration, music and titles to assemble a visual story.
 Share your videos on your own RVSchools Youtube Channel.
 Organize stories into playlists and embed into your Google Classroom, Google Sites, Schoolblogs and social media.
 Scroll down this page to connect with the rich network of RVS Learning Resources and examples of learning stories for #rvsed!

 Produce & Share Your RockyTalks!